-1. Any student demonstrating need should be provided appropriate, differentiated instruction to meet the varied needs, interests, and learning styles of that individual student.
+- Any student demonstrating need should be provided appropriate, differentiated instruction to meet the varied needs, interests, and learning styles of that individual student.

 - Teachers should consult with the school's Academically or Intellectually Gifted (AIG) Teacher or AIG Coordinating Teacher along with the SBCGE or school committee to support gifted and/or highly capable learners.

-3. There are two categories for acceleration; Content-based and Grade-based.
+- There are two categories for acceleration; Content-based and Grade-based.
 The distinguishing feature between the two categories is whether the accelerative intervention shortens the number of years that a student spends in the K-12 system.

 B. Framework for Accelerative Practices

 - Curriculum Compacting (K-12): A student is pre-assessed at the beginning of a unit of study or standard to determine proficiency on a specific curriculum standard.
 If proficient, the student should engage in advanced content and skill development in that area, or another area, while remaining in the current course of study.
 This accelerative practice focuses on enrichment within a specific content area for depth of knowledge.